Momentum (organisation)

 Momentum is a British left-wing political organisation which has been described as a grassroots movement supportive of the Labour Party; since January 2017, all Momentum members must be (or become) members of the party.
 It was founded in 2015 by Jon Lansman, Adam Klug, Emma Rees and James Schneider after Jeremy Corbyn's successful campaign to become Labour Party leader and it was reported to have between 20,000 and 30,000 members in 2021.

 The organisation has polarised Labour politicians and journalists since it was founded.
-Although Momentum has been compared to the Labour Party's Militant tendency by those on the right of the party, its grassroots engagement and effective, low-budget informational videos (such as those used in the 2017 general-election campaign) have been praised.
+Momentum has been compared to the Labour Party's Militant tendency.
 The organisation originally set up – and maintains close ties with – The World Transformed.

 Stated aims and principles

 Since its inception, Momentum has stated its core objective as "to create a mass movement for real progressive change".
 In their 2021 strategy document "Socialist Organising in a New Era", published on their website, Momentum has three strategic priorities: